Skip to main content

 Is it safe to use biomagnetism if I get migraines?

-Why do some people try biomagnetism for migraines?
+Why do some folks try biomagnetism for migraines?

-If you want to work with biomagnetism around migraines or recurring headaches, solid training gives you structure, mapped pairs, and clear safety guidelines so you can stay in an ethical complementary role.
+If you want to work with biomagnetism around migraines or recurring headaches, solid training gives you frame, mapped pairs.
+And Clear safety guidelines so you can stay in an ethical complementary role.